Latest News

 NAPHTHA PRICES TUMBLE

-Prices for Naphtha In?Asia, the price of a metric tonne soared to $1,300 and the margin for refining increased to $600 In March, the price of Brent crude rose to a new record high of $467 per ton after the war cut off supplies from the Gulf region.
-This region accounts for over half (50%) of Asian imports.
+Prices for Naphtha The price of crude oil in Asia has risen to an all-time high of $1,300 per metric ton.
+In March, the price of Brent crude rose to a new record high of $467 per ton after the war cut off supplies from the Gulf region.
+This region accounts for over?half the Asian imports.

-On Tuesday, the benchmark naphtha prices in Asia for the second half of the month of July dropped to $788 per ton.
-The margin fell to $84 per ton.
+On Tuesday, Asia’s benchmark naphtha for delivery in second half of July dropped to $788 per ton.
+The margin meanwhile slipped to about $84 per ton.

-One Indian trader stated that naphtha is unlikely to reach its March peak levels due to the weak demand and market expectations.
+A trader in India said that naphtha is unlikely to reach its peak levels of March because the demand for the product has already been weak, and the market doesn't expect any further cuts to supply from the Gulf.
 Reporting by Mohi Nrayan, Editing by Florence Tan & David Goodwin

 (source: Reuters)